wp-plugins/simply-pinterest/readme.txt

 If you're technically inclined I also accept pull requests through GitHub, just file an issue first so I know what you're proposing!

+= Will it Work with my Theme and Plugins? =
+It *should*.
+This plugin has been tested to work properly with the most popular themes, twenty fourteen, twnety fifteen, Genesis, Thesis.
+As well as other popular plugins.
+I cannot support every plugin and every theme but if you run into any isses please contact me and I'll work with you to help resolve any bugs in this plugin.

 == Screenshots ==

 1. See the Pinterest Pin it button in action over a blog post image